baptistebisson/damian-pagination-php/README.md

 use DamianPaginationPhp\Config\Config;

-// Change the language - Is 'en' by default.
+// Change the language to "fr" (it's "en" by default.
 Config::set(['lang' => 'fr']);
 ```